The Turbans: 1957

-Red Top Records
+Red Top records

 In late 1958, the now-reconstructed Turbans signed with Red Top Records.
 Matthew Platt and Charlie Williams had been replaced by Earl Worsham (first and second tenor) and John Christian (baritone/second tenor), both of whom had sung with the Quadrells.
 They released a single called "I Promise You"/"Curfew Time."
 Again, both sides were led by Banks.
 This record failed to chart, so the Turbans did no further recording for about two years.
 Jones left the group for a while, and they continued on as a trio.

-Early 1960s and Roulette Records
+Early 1960s and Roulette records

 In 1960, they moved to Morris Levy’s Roulette Records.
 Jones returned, and they recorded "Diamonds And Pearls," backed with "Bad Man".
 It was a group called the Paradons, though, who had a hit with the song.
 In January 1961, their second (and final) Roulette release was "Three Friends" (written by Burt Bacharach and Hal David), backed with "I’m Not Your Fool Anymore".
 This again failed to chart.

-Parkway Records
+Parkway records

 The next stop for the Turbans was Bernie Lowe’s and Kal Mann’s Parkway Records.
 By this time, Jones, one of the mainstays of the group, had departed.
 The group was now Al Banks, Earl Worsham, John Christian, and newly-added bass, Reggie "Tootie" Price.
 At Parkway, they recorded an updated version of "When You Dance," released in February 1961 to compete with the re-released original Herald version.

 In the spring of 1960, the original Herald version of "When You Dance" had been included on the second volume of Art Laboe’s "Oldies But Goodies" album series.
 It created enough demand for Herald to re-release the original single in February 1961.
-It was not a big hit the second time around, but it still managed to struggle to #114 on the Pop charts.
+It was not a big hit the second time around, but it still managed to struggle to No. 114 on the Pop charts.

-Imperial Records
+Imperial records

 Later in 1961, with no chart success at Parkway Records, they signed with Imperial Records.
 Price left, and was replaced by James Oscar "Cisco" Williams, (a bass/baritone/tenor), who had also been with the Quadrells.
 The group was now a quintet, with the fifth member being tenor William "Sonny" Gordon, who had been the lead of the Angels in 1954.

 Their first Imperial release was "Six Questions" (led by Banks), backed with "The Lament Of Silver Gulch".
 In March 1962, there was a second Imperial release, "This Is My Story"/"Clicky Clicky Clack," both sides featuring Banks.
 The final Turbans’ record appeared in May 1962: "I Wonder"/"The Damage Is Done," with Sonny Gordon taking the lead on both sides.
 None of these three releases charted.